-I promise to put away the jumbo muffin pan and move on, but here’s one more really good variation on KA’s chocolate muffins.
+I promise to put away the jumbo muffin pan and move on, but here’s one more really good variation on an old King Arthur recipe.
 This recipe for Jumbo Chocolate Muffins includes a full cup of pumpkin which adds moisture, bulk, fiber and surprisingly little pumpkin flavor.
 If you don’t tell people there’s pumpkin in the muffins, they probably won’t know it’s there.

 Update: I originally made these as jumbo chocolate muffins with pumpkin, but these days I usually use regular size muffin tins.
 The first picture is more recent, and you can see that the muffin is slightly lighter in color.
 That’s due to the type of cocoa powder used.
 Natural cocoa powder will give you a lighter muffin, while dark will give you a dark muffin.